 ron@sw.gyStochastic models for decision-making under uncertainty.
 Hidden Markov models with EM-based parameter estimation, parametric bootstrap for inference, system dynamics with proper calibration, and OpenMPI-parallel policy search.
 Built for the questions simple analytics can’t answer.

 Quantitative modeling paired with experimental instrument design and qualitative methods.
-We design measurement tools and fit dynamic models to the behavioral data they produce.
+I design measurement tools and fit dynamic models to the behavioral data they produce.
 Every conclusion comes with its uncertainty quantified.

 Large-scale data analysis and infrastructure forecasting at 5B+ document scale.
 ETL pipelines and the cloud infrastructure that makes everything else possible.

 Retrieval-augmented generation, graph-database architectures, and applied machine learning.
-We build systems that run in production.
+Systems that run in production.

-Each project below started as a specific question.
-The links go to annotated source and, where written up, the papers, so you can check the whys and the hows for yourself.
+Every project below is a working artifact rather than a case study.
+The links go to annotated source and, where written up, the papers, so you can check the reasoning for yourself.

-What’s the right order-up-to policy when demand is uncertain and today’s decision constrains tomorrow’s?
-A compact C implementation searches the policy space for sequential inventory decisions under uncertainty, parallelized with OpenMPI in a leader/worker scheme and built to run unattended on OpenBSD or a Slurm cluster.
+Inventory ordering under uncertain demand, where today’s order constrains tomorrow’s options.
+A compact C implementation searches the policy space for sequential inventory decisions, parallelized with OpenMPI in a leader/worker scheme and built to run unattended on OpenBSD or a Slurm cluster.
 After Powell’s Reinforcement Learning and Stochastic Optimization.

-When does a household actually leave once a warning goes out, and how much can you trust the recovery curve?
+When households actually evacuate after a warning goes out, and how much to trust the recovery estimate.
+Applicable to insurance, emergency management, and utility storm planning.
 An input-output hidden Markov model simulates household state trajectories under different warning timelines and fits its parameters via EM with multiple restarts.
 A parametric bootstrap puts a confidence interval around the recovery estimate.

 How much blast impulse actually reaches a soldier’s torso, and does the armor configuration change the answer?
-A Monte-Carlo ray-traced overpressure simulator casts reflective rays through MICH helmet and SAPI plate meshes and integrates a Friedlander pulse at each ray hit.
-It outputs paired-design CSVs ready for repeated-measures ANOVA in R, so the comparison across four armor configurations holds up as a statistical result you can defend.
+Monte-Carlo ray-traced overpressure simulation casts reflective rays through MICH helmet and SAPI plate meshes and integrates a Friedlander pulse at each ray hit.
+Outputs paired-design CSVs ready for repeated-measures ANOVA in R, so the comparison across four armor configurations holds up as a statistical result you can defend.

 How do you measure attention control cleanly without dragging in a whole psychology framework?
 A lightweight X11 suite in C implementing the “squared” Stroop paradigm of Burgoyne et al. (2023).
 It administers timed cognitive tasks and logs every trial response in an analysis-ready format.
-A reproducible measurement instrument you can audit end to end.
+A reproducible measurement instrument you can audit end to end, for the cases where the data you need does not exist yet and has to be collected properly.

-A calibrated system-dynamics model of the Cogs vs. Clips environment that predicts match reward from team composition and two tunable policy parameters.
+A calibrated system-dynamics model that predicts match reward from team composition and two tunable policy parameters.
 Its four coupled subsystems (resource economy, territory, agent loss, and scheduled adversary events) are fit against roughly 13,000 match outcomes.
 Aligner cycle time emerges as the dominant lever, and scout-inclusive teams carry a consistent reward penalty of about 1.3 units.
+A companion notebook reimplements the AnyLogic model in plain Python for anyone who wants to run parameter sweeps of their own.

 I take on a limited number of engagements at a time, which keeps the work senior and hands-on.
-Two ways to start:
+Three ways to start:

 A defined problem and a fixed price.
 We scope the question together and agree up front on what a useful answer looks like.
 You get a working model and a writeup clear enough to put in front of decision-makers.